ghostwords/localore/README.md

 ## Developer setup

 This is a Python 3 project.
+It uses git submodules; clone with `--recursive`.

 1. Install platform dependencies: